smartx-usman/Distributed-Observability-Framework/README.md

-# IIoT-Edge-Observability
+# AIDA-Distributed-Observability-Framework
-Set of monitoring and observability tools developed for AIDA project.
+A set of monitoring and observability tools that are being developed for AIDA project.

 ### Setup a Kubernetes cluster
 ```shell